 Finding quality leads online and successfully converting them to paying customers absolutely requires your business to master the use of landing pages.
-Knowing when and how to use a landing page effectively can cause your close/win rate to skyrocket and drive success for individual online campaigns.
+Knowing when and how to use a lead capture or “landing” page effectively can cause your close/win rate to skyrocket and drive success for individual online campaigns.

 Customized, high-converting landing pages accelerate online leads through your digital marketing funnel.
 They provide a crucial tool for bridging the gap between a curious click and a conversion.
 When someone clicks on a marketing campaign link leading to a custom page, it takes them on a concise and controlled journey with only one implied outcome.
 All of the factors they need to convince a lead to heed the call to action are present on the page.
 No distractions get in the way.

 By packaging all of the information needed to close a deal into a lander, businesses can increase their volume of conversions and quality leads.
 Forty-three percent of businesses consider landing pages “Very Effective.”
 Only 8 percent consider them “not effective.”